-Dimension Correlation coefficient Significance

-1 Communication and interaction skill 0.72 significant

-2 Time management 0.82 significant

-3 Leadership 0.77 significant

-4 Planning 0.88 significant

-5 Decision-making and problem- 0.78 significant
+Dimension Correlation coefficient Significance Γ 1 Communication and interaction skill 0.72 significant Γ 2 Time management 0.82 significant Γ 3 Leadership 0.77 significant 4 Planning 0.88 significant 5 Decision-making and problem- solving 0.78 significant

-solving

-^{}the correlation coefficient is statistically significant at (0.01)
+^{}The correlation coefficient is statistically significant at (0.01)

-The previous table showed that all the correlation coefficients for the axis of soft skills are statistically significant, indicating the validity of their internal consistency applied several times.
-It also means that the extent to which the questionnaire is consistent and is characterized by continuity when used at different times [32].
+The table aboveshowed that all the correlation coefficients for the axis of soft skills are statistically significant, indicating the validity of their internal consistency applied several times.
+It also means that the extent to which the questionnaire is consistent and is characterized by continuity when used at different times [33].

-3.6 The Reliability of The Questionnaire, Its Axes, and Dimensions
+3,8 The Reliability of The Questionnaire, Its Axes, And Dimensions